Chapter By-Laws - 2013

 3. Appointees from the President shall be taken at the December meeting of the Association, Appointees must be present to accept the nomination, or a letter of acceptance is delivered to the President at the time of the meeting.

-4. The term of the Board of Directors shall be one (1) year with the exception of the President and Vice President who shall serve a (2) year term consecutively, and shall run from January to December.
+4. The term of the Board of Directors shall be one (1) year with the exception of the President shall have a (2) year term consecutively, and shall run from January to December.
 The immediate past President shall serve on the incoming board in an advisory capacity.

 5. A member of the Association shall be appointed by the President to replace a board member not able to fill his/her term of office.